PickertJoe/personal-website-2.0/_posts/2021-12-19-hello-world-again.md

 Personally, I struggle with letting the pursuit of perfect language distract me from the more important goal: communicating clearly.
 I'll start out wanting to share a really important thought or feeling and subsequently get stuck for hours on making some stupid transition sentence sound prettier.
 Would you believe me if I told you I rewrote this blog post three times?
 Because I did.
 At least this third draft doesn't make me physically cringe like the first two did.

 So, all that is to say that I'm setting an intention to write more *and* write less: to make up for in quantity what I lose in "quality."
-And if I disappear for another two years...it'll hopefully be for a good reason again!
+And if I disappear for another two years...hopefully it'll be for a good reason again!

 (Proof of life)